1. Proper Width Sizing

 A suede-like mule with a plaid lining, padded insole, and skid-resistant outsole for ultimate comfort.

-A black faux leather flat with padded insoles and skid-resistant outsoles for all-day comfort.
+A timeless faux leather flat with a self-adhesive strap and skid-resistant outsole.

 When shopping for shoes for wide feet, look for styles with a roomy toe box, adjustable closures like laces or straps, and materials that offer flexibility and stretch.
 Shoes specifically labeled as 'wide width' are designed to provide extra space and comfort.